-Various provisions of the Agreement expressly contemplate that Peru and the United States may agree to modify the Agreement's rules of origin.
-Article 4.14 calls for two governments to consult regularly after the Agreement's entry into force to discuss proposed modifications to Annex 4.1.
+Various provisions of the Agreement expressly contemplate that Colombia and the United States may agree to modify the Agreement's rules of origin.
+Article 4.14 of the Agreement calls for the two governments to consult regularly after the Agreement's entry into force to discuss proposed modifications to Annex 4.1 of the Agreement.
 Article 20.1.3(b) of the Agreement authorizes the Free Trade Commission to approve proposed modifications to any of the Agreement's origin rules.
 Such modifications are to be implemented in accordance with each country's applicable legal procedures.
 In addition, Article 3.3.2 of the Agreement calls for the Parties to consult at either Party's request to consider whether rules of origin for particular textile or apparel goods should be modified.

 Section 203(o)(3) of the bill expressly limits the President's authority to modify by proclamation specific rules of origin pertaining to textile or apparel goods (listed in Chapters 50 through 63 of the HTS and identified in Annex 3-A of the Agreement).
-Those rules of origin may be modified by proclamation within one year of enactment of the implementing bill, to correct typographical, clerical, or other non-substantive technical errors.
-However, Section 203(o)(4), discussed above, provides the President with authority to proclaim modifications to the rules of origin for textile or apparel articles that are not available in commercial quantities in the United States and Peru.
+Those rules of origin may be modified by proclamation within one year of entry into force of the Agreement, to correct typographical, clerical, or other non-substantive technical errors.
+However, Section 203(o)(4) of the bill, discussed above, provides the President with authority to proclaim modifications to the rules of origin limited to fabrics, yarns, or fibers that are not available in commercial quantities in the United States and Colombia.

 c.
-Disclosure of Incorrect Information and Denial of Preferential Treatment discovering that the claim is invalid, promptly and voluntarily corrects the claim and pays any customs duty owing.
-Article 4.18.5 of the Agreement provides if an importing country determines through verification that an importer, exporter, or producer has engaged in a pattern of conduct in providing false or unsupported certifications or other representations that a good qualifies as originating, it may suspend preferential tariff treatment under the Agreement for identical goods covered by any subsequent certifications or other representations that that person may make.
-The suspension may continue until the importing country determines that the importer, exporter, or producer is in compliance with applicable laws and regulations governing claims for preferential tariff treatment under the Agreement.
+Disclosure of Incorrect Information and Denial of Preferential Treatment

+Article 4.19.3 of the Agreement provides that a Party may not impose a penalty on an importer who makes an invalid claim for preferential tariff treatment under the Agreement if the importer did not engage in negligence, gross negligence, or fraud in making the claim or, after discovering that the claim is invalid, promptly and voluntarily corrects the claim and pays any customs duty owing.
+Article 4.18.5 of the Agreement provides if an importing country determines through verification that an importer, exporter, or producer has engaged in a pattern of conduct in providing false or unsupported certifications or other representations that a good qualifies as originating, it may subsequent certifications or other representations that that person may make.
+The suspension may continue until the importing country determines that the importer, exporter, or producer is in compliance with applicable laws and regulations governing claims for preferential tariff treatment.